Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 Sample Itinerary- Adjust depending on how you feel and your day.

 8:00 -11:00 am- Have breakfast before hitting the road.
-The drive from Santo Domingo to Samana is approximately 3 hours.
+The drive from Santo Domingo to Samana is very scenic and takes approximately 3 hours.

 12:00-3:00 pm- Drive from Santo Domingo to El Valle, Samana.